raspberrypilearning/get-started-pico-w/en/step_2.md

 If it does not say "MicroPython (Raspberry Pi Pico)", then click on the text and select "MicroPython (Raspberry Pi Pico)".

-If you have never used MicroPython on your Raspberry Pi Pico W before, then Thonny will prompt you to add the MicroPython firmware.
-Click **Install**.

 ![MicroPython installation window with the Install button highlighted.](images/thonny-install-micropython-pico.png)

 --- /task ---